Midori Ito: Career

 The 1992 Winter Olympics did not include the compulsory figures which caused Ito to lose the World championships the year before even after winning the short program and free skating competitions.
 With only the short program and the free skating to perform, she became the heiress apparent to Katarina Witt.
 She planned to perform the triple Axel combined with a double toe loop for the jump combination requirement in the short program but changed it to a triple Lutz combination.
 Ito placed fourth in the short program when she fell on her triple Lutz jump.
 In comparison, Kristi Yamaguchi and Nancy Kerrigan completed their triple Lutz-double toe loop combinations and then placed one and two, respectively.
 The change may have an interesting origin.
-During a practice session, Surya Bonaly of France performed a back flip near her.
+During a practice session, Surya Bonaly of France performed a backflip near her.
 Ito was nearly hit on the head and was obviously shaken.
 Subsequently, her practice with her triple Axel jumps turned out poorly, which may have led her to take it out of the original program.
 Ito's free skating began with a failed triple Axel but she attempted it again at the end of her program and landed it successfully, becoming the first woman to land one in the Olympics.
 She won the silver medal, and apologized to her country for not winning the gold.
 Ito turned professional afterwards, bringing the triple Axel for the first time to the professional ranks, and performed with ice shows in Japan.
 She briefly returned to competitive skating in the 1995–96 season, but without her former success.

 During the peak of her career, Ito performed much the same jump content as the top male skaters of the time.
 She was the first ladies' skater to perform a triple-triple jump combination and the first to perform the triple Axel.
 In March 1990, Jill Trenary said, "I was in awe of how high she jumps."
 In 1990, Scott Hamilton said "it will be 50 years before we see anything like Midori Ito again," and Toller Cranston, the same year, noted that "she is beyond 6.0."
+Her mastery of triple jumps, including the triple axel, was the start of "a new era in women's skating", before several triple jumps, usually of five different types, became the norm in championship free skating programs.

-Ito lit the Olympic flame during the opening ceremonies of the 1998 Winter Olympics.
+Ito lit the Olympic Cauldron during the opening ceremonies of the 1998 Winter Olympics, appearing dressed as the physical representation of the Japanese sun goddess Amaterasu.

 Ito returned to competitive figure skating in 2011.
 She competed at the ISU Adult Figure Skating Competition and placed second in her category, Ladies' Masters Elite II.
 Ito repeated her second-place finish the following year.
 In 2013, on her third year competing at the ISU Adult Figure Skating Championship, she took the title with a 12 points margin over the second place.
+In 2024, Ito won the ISU Adult Figure Skating Competition's Masters Elite Women III + IV Artistic Free Skating category.